Sven Nieuwpoort: Almere City (loan)

 In the 2013–2014 season, Nieuwpoort participated in the pre-season training camp with the Ajax first team.
 On 29 June 2013 he played in a pre-season friendly match with Ajax against SDC Putten.
 The match ended in 1–4 away win for Ajax, with Nieuwpoort playing the full second half of the match after being substituted on for Stefano Denswil.
 On 6 July 2013, he appeared in another pre-season friendly encounter against German 2.
 Bundesliga side Dynamo Dresden, coming on for Ruben Ligeon in the second half of the 0–3 away win.
 On 13 July 2013, Nieuwpoort appeared in a friendly match against De Graafschap, when he was brought in for Joël Veltman in the 60th minute in the 0–3 win in Doetinchem.
 Maintaining his position as a reserve for Ajax, Nieuwpoort started the season, playing for Jong Ajax, the reserves team of the Amsterdam club.
 Having recently been promoted from the Beloften Eredivisie, to compete in the Eerste Divisie the second tier of professional football in the Netherlands, Nieuwpoort appeared in three matches for Jong Ajax during the 2013–14 season, before being loaned out to Almere City FC once more on 29 August 2013, for the remainder of the season.

 Go Ahead Eagles

 On 29 May 2014, it was announced that Nieuwpoort had signed a two-year contract with an option for an additional season with Go Ahead Eagles playing in the Eredivisie.
 Ajax opted not to extend his contract, leading to Nieuwpoort following fellow Ajax player Nick de Bondt to the club from Deventer, who had transferred to the club himself only weeks prior.

 Cambuur

 Nieuwpoort joined SC Cambuur in August 2019.

 Excelsior

 On 27 July 2021, he joined Excelsior on a one-year contract with an option for the second year.
+On 8 December 2023 he scored his first goal for Excelsior against FC Twente in a 4-2 loss.
+On 9 July 2024, Nieuwpoort announced his retirement from playing.